JohnHolz/dnd_dm_tracker/readme.md

 Maybe someday i will do a website but the focus is to create some notebooks and a database to keep track of my dnd tables.

 ## What to track:

+1. Our characters
-1. Events
+   1. npc
+   2. chars
-2. Encounters
+2. future encounters:
-3. Party
+3. game:
+   - save past events
-4. Npcs
+4. itens
-5. Important Itens
+5. Itens

-## Classes:
-1. Encounter
+6. World
-   1. name
+   1. locations
-   2. location
-   3. monsters
-   4. npcs
-   5. rewards
-2.
+   2. coin system